psopuch93/bugs-found/README.md

 # bugs-found
-Repository with some bugs found in apps and websites
+Repository with some bugs/defects found in apps and websites